erymuzuan/rx/source/web/web.sph/index.md

 Make sure there are no errors coming out from the control center console,then open you command prompt, go to your directory, type `powershell` and `enter`
 ![alt](http://i.imgur.com/cF5TBcb.png)

-then type the following `.\Setup-SphApp.ps1 -ApplicationName ofg -Port 50332`, it must be lowercase letters only, no `.`, `,` numbers or special symbols allowed.
-Then specify the port to run your application on, choose those over 50000 to avoid conlict with your other services.
-Make sure the SqlServer is specified according to what you had set in the control center window
+then type the following `.\Setup-SphApp.ps1 -ApplicationName ofg -Port 50332 -SqlServer "Projects"`.
+Make sure the parameters value are according to the value you had set in the control center.This is very important.If you are happy with the setting, press [ENTER]

 ![alt](http://i.imgur.com/JS6m80D.png)